37th Infantry Division (United States): Triangular division

+In May 1942, the division's 112th Engineer Combat Battalion was sent to Ireland as part of an advance party in anticipation of the 37th Infantry Division's deployment to Europe, but the division's orders were shortly thereafter changed to deployment to the Pacific Theater.
+The 29th Infantry Division's 121st Engineer Combat Battalion, less five officers and 120 men, who remained with the 29th Infantry Division to form the nucleus of a new battalion, was assigned to the 37th Infantry Division and renamed 117th Engineer Combat Battalion.

 Combat chronicle

+Portrait of Brig.
+General Leo M. Kreber, Commanding Artillery Officer of the 37th Infantry Division on Bougainville.
+15 January 1944.

 37th Infantry Division troops carry weapons and ammunition forward, 5 August 1943 in New Georgia.

 The 37th Infantry Division arrived in Fiji in June 1942 to fortify the islands against possible invasion.
-The division continued its training on the islands.
+On 31 July 1943, the 147th Infantry Regiment was relieved from assignment to the division and reorganized as a separate regimental combat team.
+On 12 November of the same year, the regiment landed on the island of Guadalcanal, where it fought in the Guadalcanal campaign.
+As a replacement the division received the 129th Infantry Regiment from the 33rd Infantry Division.
+The 37th Infantry Division continued its training on Fiji.
 With the end of ground fighting on Guadalcanal, the division moved to that island in April 1943, continued training, and staged for the Munda campaign.
 Two battalions joined the Marine Raiders on New Georgia, 5 July 1943, while the remainder of the division landed, 22 July, and assisted the 43d Infantry Division in taking Munda airfield in heavy fighting.
 After mopping up on New Georgia, the division returned to Guadalcanal, 9 September 1943, for rest and rehabilitation.

 20mm gun crew of the 136th Field Artillery Battalion, 37th Infantry Division, on the lookout for Japanese planes, November 1943.

 The division's next assignment was Bougainville as part of the I Marine Amphibious Corps.
 Landing between 8 and 19 November 1943, the 37th Division expanded the western beachhead sector, constructed roads and bridges, and engaged in extensive patrol activity.
 On 15 December 1943, IMAC was relieved by the XIV Corps, to which the 37th Division was then assigned.
 In March 1944, two Japanese divisions made eight major attacks, but division lines held.
 In April patrols cleared the Laruma Valley area of major enemy units.
 The division remained on Bougainville and trained for the Luzon campaign.